Pirapora, Minas Gerais, Brazil: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types C and N. Be careful to choose the correct kind.
-A lot of adapters for sale now are simply plugs and require your devices to convert the voltage themselves.
-If your electronics can't do that they could get fried.
-This one is sufficent for most locations.
+A plug adapter that supports outlet types C and N. Take care to find the right type.
+The majority of adapters that you can buy are just plug changers and expect your electronics to change the voltage themselves.
+If your electronics can't do that they could burn up.
+This one is sufficent for most countries.

 August